 - Cyber insurance and Technology Errors & Omissions (E&O) coverage by Lloyd’s of London Coverholder;

-Customers Say
+What Customers Say About iDenfy

 The 4.9 on G2 stands out — compliance tools don’t usually score that high because the buyers tend to be people who’ve been burned before.
 Going through reviews across platforms, the consistent themes are: setup is genuinely easy (not just easy-for-a-compliance-tool), support responds quickly (this comes up more than anything else), and the pay-per-approved pricing produces noticeably lower costs than what reviewers paid under per-attempt models elsewhere.

 The setup experience and documentation are described as well-structured and clear enough that teams without compliance backgrounds can get through the initial integration without a lot of back-and-forth.
-Support gets called out repeatedly – not just as “good,” but fast and problem-solving in a way reviewers contrast with other vendors they’ve used before.
-On the functionality side, mobile SDK customization comes up from teams who needed to fit iDenfy into an existing app UX without rebuilding the whole flow.
+Support gets called out repeatedly — not just as “good,” but fast and problem-solving in a way reviewers contrast with other vendors they’ve used before.
+On the functionality side, mobile SDK customization comes from teams that needed to fit iDenfy into an existing app UX without rebuilding the whole flow.
 The API flexibility is mentioned by developers across different backend stacks as straightforward to work with.
-Shopify retailers and blockchain-based businesses specifically mention the integration worked cleanly.
-Regulated businesses in fintech and iGaming point to the AML screening and audit trail as deciding factors – having it all in one platform rather than sourcing a separate AML vendor was part of their decision.
+Shopify retailers and blockchain-based businesses specifically mention that the integration worked cleanly.
+Regulated businesses in fintech and iGaming point to the AML screening and audit trail as deciding factors — having it all in one platform rather than sourcing a separate AML vendor was part of their decision.
 The pay-per-approved model draws consistent praise: multiple reviewers calculated what they saved after switching from per-attempt billing and describe it as significant.

-#2 Sumsub
+Sumsub

 4.60 Average Score · (4.7 Capterra | 4.6 G2 | No reviews on TrustRadius)